 Craig Van Dien, M.D.

-Dr. Craig Van Dien is a board certified specialist in Physical Medicine and Rehabilitation.
+Dr. Craig Van Dien is a board certified specialist in Physical Medicine and Rehabilitation and Sports Medicine.

 Dr. Van Dien’s clinical focus includes sports and musculoskeletal injuries, as well as chronic degenerative musculoskeletal conditions.
 He believes in well-rounded, personalized plans of care that focus on healthy, active lifestyles and patient empowerment.
 Dr. Van Dien strives to reduce his patients’ pain using therapeutic modalities, exercise, and interventional procedures.